cginternals/guidelines/_posts/2015-06-21-almost-always-auto.md

 categories: c++
 ---

 With the rise of C++11, we see a paradigm shift in C++ from the so-called left-to-right declaration style.
 For instance, function return types can now be written right from the function name and the new `using` directive also has the type on the right.
 Variable declaration with `auto` is just a part of the larger change that is going on.
+There are many advantages of using auto, including no implicit accidental conversion, removal of visual clutter, less refactoring overhead, consistency.
+Therefore, as a general rule, auto can and should be applied except in a few cases, when moving is either expensive or forbidden.

-When declaring variables, consider the following style:
+Examples of the right-hand style and usage of auto:

 {% highlight c++ %}
 // Stack Allocation